 Textbook: Communicate!
-By Verderber, Sellnow and Verdeber, 15th edition.
+By Verderber, Sellnow and Verdeber, 15^{th} edition.
 This textbook is required.
-The school will be able to provide your book for the semester.
 You will not need Mindtap access.

 Technical Requirements

 - Desktop or laptop computer

 - High speed internet access

 - SPC Email

 - Microsoft Office (download from MySPC)

 - Adobe Reader (download from Adobe.com)

 - Flash Player (download from Adobe Flashplayer)

 - Audio and video capabilities (for watching and listening to course content)

 - Web camera and microphone (for video conferencing and recording vlogs)